snipe-code/Rock-paper-scissors-C-/readme.md

 ## Features
 - Play against computer opponent
-- Track current winning/losing streaks
+- Track current winning streaks
-- Record maximum streak achieved
-- Simple terminal-based interface
-- Score tracking
+- Game is on the terminal

 ## How to Play
 1. Run the program
 2. Choose your move by entering:
-   - 1 for Rock
+   - R for Rock
-   - 2 for Paper
+   - P for Paper
-   - 3 for Scissors
+   - S for Scissors
 3. Game will display the result and update streaks
-4. Press 'q' to quit or any other key to continue playing
+4. You will have the option to play again or quit

 ## Technical Details
 - Written in C++